 Using ESAs to Pay for Your Homeschool Curriculum

-Education Savings Accounts (ESAs) are transforming the way families homeschool.
-Instead of squeezing every dollar, parents in ESA‑supported states can use state‑allocated funds to purchase high‑quality curriculum — including ShillerLearning’s Montessori‑inspired math and language arts kits.
+Education Savings Accounts are transforming the way families homeschool.
+Parents in ESA-supported states can use state-allocated funds to purchase high-quality curriculum, including ShillerLearning's Montessori-inspired math and language arts kits.
+ESA programs vary widely: some states use ClassWallet, others use Odyssey, and each has its own rules, approved vendors, and application process.
+This guide gives you a clear, parent-friendly overview so you can confidently navigate your state's program.

 Important: This article is for general information only.
 It is not legal, tax, or accounting advice.
 Always check with your ESA program or a qualified professional before taking action.